Marzona/rig-remote/README.md

 - modules: python modules
 - tests: unit tests

-The file ```rig-bookmarks.csv``` consists on a standard comma-separated values file.
+The file `rig-bookmarks.csv` consists of a standard comma-separated values file.
 For reference, the following example file is provided:

 ```
 79200000,FM,Voice